Security Department Learning & Development

 Show & Tell

 The Security Department Show & Tell takes place every 2nd Thrusday, changing times each time to ensure both APAC and EMEA team members are able to attend at least once a month.
-Everyone at GitLab is welcome to join the Show & Tell and it’s actively advertised in #security-department.
+Everyone at GitLab is welcome to join the Show & Tell and it’s actively advertised in #security-division.
 The purpose of the Show & Tell is to encourage the sharing of knowledge with your Security peers and other team members - anything from proof-of-concepts, demos, ideas, books, trainings will do.

 )